An immersed $CR$-$P_0$ element for Stokes interface problems and the optimal convergence analysis: Properties of the IFE

 In order to distinguish between these two cases, we replace the notations $\textbf{n}_h$ and $w$ by $\textbf{n}^\prime_h$ and $w^\prime$ in Case 2.
 Using the fact $\textbf{n}_h^\prime=-\textbf{n}_h$, we have the following result according to (\ref{def_zw})

 Comparing (\ref{case1}) with (\ref{case2}), we find $w^\prime=w-\mathbf{n}_h\cdot\overrightarrow{D\mathbf{x}}$, which implies

-If the estimate~(\ref{est01}) holds for Case 1, then we can conclude from (\ref{case12c}) that the estimate~(\ref{est01}) also holds for Case 2.
+If the identity~(\ref{est01}) holds for Case 1, then we can conclude from (\ref{case12c}) that the identity~(\ref{est01}) also holds for Case 2.
 Therefore, we just need to consider Case 1 whose geometric configuration is given in Figure~\ref{interface_ele1}.

 The proof for Case 1 is similar to that of Lemma~3.3 in \cite{2021ji_nonconform}.
 By the definitions of the interpolation operator $\pi_{h,T}^{CR}$ in (\ref{def_opera}) and the basis functions $\lambda_{i,T}$ in (\ref{cr_basis}), we have